 Certain foods, such as hard candy, pretzels and gum, can cause harm to braces and other orthodontic components.
-Patients should avoid these foods when wearing braces, according to our BC and Alberta orthodontists.
+Patients should avoid these foods when wearing braces, according to our BC orthodontists.

 While braces have become more durable over time, we still need to exercise caution to avoid damaging them.
 If you are undergoing orthodontic treatment, it's critical to avoid certain foods that might increase your risk of causing damage to your braces or developing cavities.